 Q: Will anyone at the service ask me to become a Catholic?

 A: No, it is highly unlikely that anyone will.
 Choosing to become a Catholic when you are an adult must be a personal choice based on a significant time of reflection and prayer.
 If you are interested in becoming a member of the Church the easiest way to find out more is to introduce yourself to Father Robin or Deacon John and ask them to help you.
 Asking for information does not mean tht we will assume you have made a decision – only that you are seeking further information.

 Q: If I find the form of worship at Holy Angels helpful but have no intention of becoming a Catholic can I continue attending?

 A: Yes, as we said above, everyone is welcome.
 As a non-Catholic you can register as a ‘friend of the Church’ and join in the spiritual and social life of the parish just like anyone else.
 The only thing you will not be able to do is to receive Holy Communion, although you are very welcome to come to the Altar for God’s blessing.

 Q: Can I ask for a prayer for a non-Catholic relative and friends?

 A: Yes.
 It is usually helpful if you could ask for prayers a day or two before the service.
 You are also welcome to light a candle, which is a symbol of your prayer, for yourself or someone you care about.

-If you have any other questions, please feel free to ask the Priest or Deacon or call the Parish Secretary, Caroline, on a weekday morning.
+If you have any other questions, please feel free to ask the Father Robin or Deacon John or call the Parish Secretary, Caroline, on a weekday morning.
 We will be very pleased to help you.

 Born in Poverty